purdue-arc/arc_tutorials/snake_tutorial/docs/06_next-steps.md

 ## Further Subscriber Callback Notes
-This is a quick note about dealing with more complex subscriber callbacks.
-It isn't required for finishing the tutorial, but you may find this information useful if you expand upon the basic controller you'll develop.
-It does present some somewhat advanced programming concepts, so you may need to do some outside research if you're not familiar with threading and atomic operations.

-In rospy, the callbacks all happen in different threads.
-Essentially, you're not guaranteed that one callback will finish before another one get's started.
 This can be an issue if you have code like the following:
 ```python
 def callback_one(self, msg):
     self.important_variable = msg.data